 Bing cherries are probably the most popular of the sweet cherries.
 The tree is covered in dazzling white flowers in early spring, and bright green leaves later in the season to contrast with the dark fruit.
 Its large, abundant cherries have set the standard for flavor for over 10 years.
 Eat the cherries right off the tree or use in baking and preserves.

-- Reaches a height of about 18 feet
+- reaches a height and spread of about 18 to 25 feet

 Do you grow Bing cherries?
 If so, please tell us your top tips for ensuring a delicious harvest.